alexeilebedev/openacr/txt/amc-pool.md

 This is a hot-hot redundancy scenario with great latency characteristics (the faster of the two messages becomes the output, shaving off some latency spikes).
 In any case, the output of the two proceses must be identical and depend only on the input.
 This means that a process is *not allowed* to strategize around low-memory conditions.
-That's why existing on out-of-memory is a valid, in fact the only possible strategy.
+That's why exiting on out-of-memory is a valid, in fact the only possible strategy.

 ### Blkpool